 Adding buttons to your website is an absolute must.
 Not only do they help users interact with your site, but they also encourage them to spend more time on it.
 In some cases,buttons don’t seem to have much of a role, but finding a good place for them can actually boost sales and make the user experience more enjoyable.

-Keep reading more about this topic in this article created by our team at Amelia and learn the basic aspects of button design.
+Keep reading more about this topic in this article created by the team at Amelia (the best booking plugin for WordPress).

 The Basics of Designing a Button